reubensultana/reubensultana/ChatGPT/weight-training-plan-4.md

 # Weight Training Plan 4 (2026)

+The below workouts were actually not created by ChatgPT, but rather by myself based on my own preferences, and listening to my body.
+They have been included here for your reference.

 ## Six Day Rotation Workout Plan

 Do this six-day weight training plan on a rotating basis, ensuring you target all major muscle groups while incorporating exercises to counteract the effects of a sedentary job.
 Each session should take around 60 minutes to complete.

 Warmup: 5-10 minutes of light cardio (treadmill walking, cycling, rowing) and dynamic stretches.
 Stretching: 5-10 minutes of full-body stretching focusing on major muscle groups.

-&nbsp;

 A (Day 1)              | B (Day 2)              | C (Day 3)
 ---------------------- | ---------------------- | ----------------------